-Nick’s Authentic Italian Spaghetti comes straight from Italy.
-Tomatoes, basil, onions, and carrots flavor the two kinds of meat to make the perfect sauce!
+Nick’s Authentic Italian Spaghetti recipe comes straight from Italy.
+Tomatoes, basil, onions, and carrots flavor the meat to make the perfect sauce!

 Authentic Italian Spaghetti